Kula tribe (Rivers State)

 The Kula tribe of the Ijaw people lives in Akuku Toru Local Government Area, southwestern Rivers State, Nigeria.
-The Kula people were not originally speaking Kalabari as their language but has lost their real language due to trade and close interactions with the Kalabaris.
+The Kula people were not originally speaking Kalabari as their language but has lost their real language due to war alliance, trade and close interactions with the Kalabaris.
 The small Kalabari-speaking tribe is sometimes classified as a Kalabari community rather than as its own tribe.
-The tribal seat is the town of Kula (also known as Anyame-Kula or Anyaminama-Kula) founded and established by King Sara 1.
+The tribal seat is the town of Kula inmernated from Opu-Kula as it aborigine founded and established by its founding fathers.

 Location and geographical setting

 Kula is situated in the south western axis of Rivers State of Nigeria - under the Akuku-Toru Local Government Area of Rivers State.
 Its geographical coordinates are latitude 4.34139 and longitude 6.64611.
 It is a low-lying coastal area in the mangrove swamp region of the Niger Delta, with a few feet above the mean sea level, located very close to the Atlantic Ocean.
 The area is drained by a network of rivers such as San Batholomew (Aguda Toru), Santa Babara (Owanga Toru) etc. with their tributaries, creeks and tidal inlets.

 Apart from the Kula main town, the Kula territory comprises many settlements in different locations that occupy a geographical space about two-thirds of the Akuku-Toru Local Government Area.
-Her expansive territories span to Opukiri in the North and extended to Owuanga-toru and Anwo-bio.
+Her expansive territories span to Opukiri in the North and extends to Owuanga-toru and Anwo-bio.
 Her physical environment is blessed with vast occurrence of natural resources including oil and gas accumulations.
 Kula is thus host to Shell and Chevron oil companies.